Picture this.

 A beautiful website with poor content is like a stunning storefront with an empty shelf.
 People walk in, look around, and leave — because there's nothing there for them.

-When a potential customer lands on your site, they're running through a mental checklist — quickly, almost unconsciously:
+When a potential customer lands on your site, they're running through a mental checklist — quickly, almost unconsciously: A great billboard answers the most important questions in a single glance.
+A great homepage should too.

 Is this for me?
 Do these people serve clients like me?
 Do they understand my goals, my challenges, and what matters most to me?